Root Canal Dentist – Gentle, Compassionate Dentistry

 Root Canal After Care

-- After your root canal procedure, wait a sufficient time for the numbness to wear off before you try to eat anything.
-Eating too soon can lead to biting your cheek, and you can give yourself a terrible mouth injury that could become infected.
+- After your procedure, wait a sufficient time for the numbness to wear off before you try to eat anything.
+Eating too soon can lead to biting your cheek, and you can give yourself an oral injury that could become infected.